GrinWay/telegram-bundle/docs/configuration.md

 `%kernel.project_dir%/config/packages/grinway_telegram.yaml`
 and change this file.

-It the file above is not created automatically by the composer recipe just copy the file `@GrinWayTelegram/.install/symfony/config/...` and paste it by the above path.
+If the file above is not created automatically by the composer recipe just copy the file `@GrinWayTelegram/.install/symfony/config/packages/grinway_telegram.yaml` and paste it by the above path.